crushingourenemies/Election-Templates/README.md

 Everyone who is a Citizen at the time voting opens is eligible to vote.
 Loss of Citizenship before the close of voting also results in loss of eligibility to vote.

-Voters must use the following voting form:
+Public Voters must use the following voting form:

 [code][[[b]Delegate:[/b] < @@Candidates@@ >]]
 [[[b]Would you like to reopen nominations?[/b] < Yes | No >]]